By Megan Gackler

-Mary Eleanor “Polly” Laurens was born April 27th, 1770, to Eleanor Ball Laurens and Henry Laurens, members of the South Carolina elite.¹ Eleanor Laurens’s health had been fragile for years, and she died not long after Mary Laurens’s birth, which was her twelfth.² When Mary Laurens’s father took her two brothers to Europe to be educated not long after, Mary Laurens and her sister Martha were left with their uncle, James, and his wife, who was also named Mary Laurens.³ In 1775 they took the girls with them to England, where they lived for two years before moving to France.⁴
+Mary Eleanor “Polly” Laurens (later Mary Eleanor Pinckney) was born on April twenty-seventh, 1770, to Eleanor Ball Laurens and Henry Laurens, members of the South Carolina elite.¹ Eleanor Laurens’s health had been fragile for years, and she died not long after Mary Laurens’s birth, which was her twelfth.² When Mary Laurens’s father took her two brothers to Europe to be educated not long after, Mary Laurens was left with her uncle, James, and his wife, who was also named Mary Laurens.³ In 1775 they took the girls with them to England, where they lived for two years before moving to France.⁴

 In April of 1776, when Mary Laurens was nearly six years old, her brother John came to visit.
 Afterwards, he sent their father an interesting report.
 John informed Henry Laurens: